qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 Use TorBrowser for high risk research, not for everyday use.

-Note: for high risk research get expert advice!

 Note:
+* for high risk research get expert advice!
-* Handover to Brenda
+* HANDOVER to Brenda

 ----